kevinolega/callcentertrainingtips/_posts/2019-07-04-hired-attitude.md

 I'm better because don't have ideas but I have experience.

-I couldn't make the interviewer smile yesterday but I;'m sure that I can today.
+I couldn't make the interviewer smile yesterday but I'm sure that I can today.

 I didn't know how to introduce myself effectively yesterday but I can today.